 Be empowered, with the approval of the Executive Board, to employ necessary clerical or other assistance to be paid for by Local.

 Duties of the Grievance Officer(s):

+At least one of the grievance officers will be based in the Lower Mainland.
+Regional grievance officers will be elected on an as needed basis.
+Regional grievance officers must reside in the region they are elected to represent.

 It shall be the duty and responsibility of the Grievance Officer(s) to: